Heading Out of Mt Gambier, South Australia - Cycling Across Australia

 Anyone lost a shoe? - Cycling Across Australia

-The next day, after examining the weather forecast on www.weatherzone.com, we decided to make a late start as the rain was meant to ease off.
+The next day, after examining the weather forecast on www.weatherzone.com, we decided to start late as the rain was meant to ease off.
 We had just under 70km to ride and had decided to bypass Portland itself and head up to Henty Beach.
 The ride turned out to be one of the most unnerving yet.
 The road is pretty crappy in a lot of places with a rough shoulder, lots of pot holes and dozens of very big logging trucks that also have to cope with the shitty conditions.
 We spent quite a lot of time hurling ourselves onto the side of the road to avoid a serious accident.
-There is one long steep hill to a look-out but we had a tailwind so coped quite well.
-Other than that the road is pretty flat.
+There is one long, steep hill to a lookout, but we had a tailwind, so we coped quite well—other than that, the road is pretty flat.
 I’ve never been so glad to turn off a road as I was when we headed north of Portland to Henty Beach via a side road.

 HentyBay Beachfront campsite, Victoria - Cycling Across Australia